Cloud computing is one of the great technologies of our era. As such, enterprises everywhere are in a hurry to migrate to the cloud.

 Cloud providers have constantly trumpeted the benefits of the cloud.
 But why are enterprises experiencing cloud migration management difficulties?
 Isn’t the cloud supposed to make business computing better?

-A deep and thorough look into enterprises’ cloud migration management woes reveals a number of reasons why businesses are reverting back to their previous computing state.
-One of the most prevailing factors in moving back to the cloud is the unexpected costs stemming from cloud computing.
+One of the most prevailing factors for moving back from the cloud is the unexpected costs stemming from cloud computing.
 Statista cites “cloud spend management” and “lack of resources” among the biggest challenges of cloud migration, both related to unexpected costs.

-Enterprises that migrate to the cloud often find themselves unprepared for the underlying costs that exceed initial expectations.
-While many vendors would advertise cloud as a money-saving innovation, the reality is that workloads running in the cloud can consume a staggering amount of resources.
+Enterprises that proceeded with their cloud migration plans often find themselves unprepared for the underlying costs that exceed initial expectations.
+While many vendors would advertise the cloud as a money-saving innovation, the reality is that workloads running in the cloud can consume a staggering amount of resources.

 These can range from storage volumes, pay-as-you-go services, server instances, and other components.
 The more complex a workload is, the more easily the cloud bill can get out of hand.
 Further complicating cloud expenses is the fact that every workload’s resource requirements, resource utilization, and underlying service costs change over time.